xination/geant4_dockerfile/v10.05/README.md

 "rw" flag means read and write, <br>
 "ro" flag means read only (not in used). <br>
 "--rm" option means when the process is done, remove the container.
-"-it" option means interactive mode.
+"-it" option means interactive mode. <br>

+if you want to include the data, <br>
+just change the docker file: -DGEANT4_INSTALL_DATA=ON
 --
 ref: https://github.com/wtakase/docker-geant4